Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

-Whatever you are taking a photo of whether it's moving clouds or the movement of the water over a waterfall you will necessarily require a tripod or steady base to operate from.
-For up to 30 seconds the shutter on the camera will be open to allow the light to come through the filter.
+Whatever you are taking a photo of, whether it's moving clouds or the movement of the water over a waterfall, you will need a tripod or steady base to operate from.
+For up to 30 seconds, the shutter on the camera will be open to allow the light to come through the filter.
 Any shake of the camera will be recorded onto your image.

 The bottom line is you have to use a sturdy tripod.

 Additionally, a remote way of operating the camera must be used.
 For instance using the 'BULB' mode will allow the shutter to remain open as long as the shutter release is held.
 Unfortunately you don't want to hold the button for long as it will inevitably add shake to the photo.